- Changes include following sat nav directions

-- 'Real life' manoeuvres will replace the traditional tests
+- 'Real life' manoeuvres replace the traditional tests

 New drivers will learn how to operate the electrics in modern motors

 Last year, we reported on proposed changes to the practical driving test.
-In the words of Driving Instructors Association CEO Carly Brookfield, the 'long overdue' update to the test should be made this year.
+On Monday 4 December, the changes came into effect.
 The aim, says the DVSA, is to reduce the number of road traffic collisions and serious injuries on Britain's roads.

 More independent driving

-A key change being proposed is to double the length of the 'independent driving' part of the test from 10 to 20 minutes.
+The length of the 'independent driving' part of the test has been doubled from 10 to 20 minutes.

 'This is an important update,' says Jackie.
 'The driving test is a basic standard to show that you are safe to drive on your own - negotiating yourself through junctions, roundabouts and traffic lights without direction from the examiner is an important part of that.'